tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 terraform apply
 ```

-Enter `yes` at command prompt to apply

-#### 3: Update your kubeconfig with the AKS cluster credentials
+Update your kubeconfig with the AKS cluster credentials

 ```sh
 az aks get-credentials --name spoke1-aks --resource-group spoke-networks --context spoke1-aks
 ```

-#### 4: Verify that Calico is up and running in your AKS cluster
+Verify that Calico is up and running in your AKS cluster

 ```sh
 kubectl get tigerastatus